Expose a port on a container

 Synopsis

-# Bind port
+# Remove an exposed port

 rfswift ports bind -c CONTAINER -b "HOST_PORT:CONTAINER_PORT/PROTOCOL"

-# Unbind port
+# Unbind a port binding

 rfswift ports unbind -c CONTAINER -b "HOST_PORT:CONTAINER_PORT/PROTOCOL"